Hon. James Edward Lascelles1

 M, #100942, b.
 14 February 1955

 Hon.
-Robert Jeremy Hugh Lascelles was born on 14 February 1955 at 2 Orme Square, Bayswater, London, England.1,2 He is the son of Captain George Henry Hubert Lascelles, 7th Earl of Harewood and Maria Donata Nanetta Paulina Gustava Erwina Wilhelmine Stein.
-He was baptised on 9 April 1955 at All Saints' Church, Harewood, Yorkshire, England, with HM Queen Elizabeth, Queen Mother of the United Kingdom as his godparent(s).2 He married, firstly, Julie Bayliss, daughter of Robert Bayliss and Valerie Smart, on 4 July 1981 at London, England.3 He and Julie Bayliss were divorced.4 He married, secondly, Catherine Isobel Bell in January 1999 at Edinburgh, Midlothian, Scotland.4
+Robert Jeremy Hugh Lascelles was born on 14 February 1955 at 2 Orme Square, Bayswater, London, EnglandG.1,2 He is the son of George Henry Hubert Lascelles, 7th Earl of Harewood and Maria Donata Nanetta Paulina Gustava Erwina Wilhelmine Stein.3 He was baptised on 9 April 1955 at All Saints' Church, Harewood, Yorkshire, EnglandG, with HM Queen Elizabeth, Queen Mother of the United Kingdom as his godparent(s.)2 He married, firstly, Julie Baylis, daughter of Robert Baylis and Valerie Smart, on 4 July 1981 at London, EnglandG.4 He and Julie Baylis were divorced in June 1998.5 He married, secondly, Catherine Isobel Bell on 7 January 1999 at Edinburgh, Midlothian, ScotlandG.5

 Children of Hon.
-Robert Jeremy Hugh Lascelles and Julie Bayliss
+Robert Jeremy Hugh Lascelles and Julie Baylis

 Citations